 Expectations for Undergraduate TAs include:

-- Prospective TAs must complete the Teaching Assistant Agreement Form and, upon approval, enroll in ENG 296 for 1-3 credits; the number of credit hours is dependent upon the work and time commitment agreed upon with the faculty member (one credit hour is equivalent to 45 hours of work over the course of a semester).
+- Prospective TAs must complete the Teaching Assistant Agreement Form and, upon approval, enroll in ENGL 296 for 1-3 credits; the number of credit hours is dependent upon the work and time commitment agreed upon with the faculty member (one credit hour is equivalent to 45 hours of work over the course of a semester).

 - No more than three credits of 296 can be counted toward the ENGL major.